feren-OS/Feren-User-Guide/docs/vivaldi/vivaldiinferenos.rst

 4. Under :guilabel:`New Tab Page` select "Start Page"

-If you want to go back to the Feren OS Start Page at any time just undo the changes you made here.
+If you want to go back to the Feren OS Start Page at any time just undo the changes you made there.
 In case you lose the address it is at https://feren-os.github.io/start-page.

 Using the unmodified Vivaldi experience